-Thickness planers are a class of woodworking power tool designed to smooth the faces of boards by shaving off a thin layer of wood with a set of rotating blades.
+There are big reasons to like woodworking thickness planers.
+They’re a class of stationary power tool designed to smooth the faces of boards by shaving off a thin layer of wood with a set of rotating blades.
 Feed an ugly, grey board into one end of the machine, and out comes a smooth, gleaming, slightly thinner board from the other.
-Thirty years ago you needed a forklift to move the smallest thickness planers around.
-Twenty years ago a couple of people could do it.
+Forty years ago you needed a forklift to move the smallest thickness planers around.
 Nowadays the lightest machines weigh in at about 50 lbs., while costing less than you’d pay in tax on one of those old 1970’s models bought new.

 But if a decrease in price and weight were all there was to talk about, then the story wouldn’t be worth telling.
 What really makes thickness planers shine right now is performance.
-Amazingly smooth boards currently come out of benchtop thickness planers costing between $400 and $800.
-They can even beat high-output lumberyard machines in a contest of quality.
+Amazingly smooth boards currently come out of benchtop thickness planers costing between $300 and $800.
+These little machines can even beat high-output lumberyard machines in a contest of quality.
 With a fresh set of blades in place, the best planers create an almost finish-ready smooth surface on wood.
 They’re amazing.

-I doubt there’s anyone interested in woodworking who hasn’t wished at least once that they owned a thickness planer.
-Besides the substantial savings you can realize by turning low-cost, rough lumber into furniture-ready boards, there’s also the design advantages.
-When wood of a non-standard thickness is really the best option visually, a thickness planer makes that wood available, practical and easy to get.
+Most people aren’t involved in home woodworking very long without wanting a thickness planer.
+Besides the substantial savings you can realize by turning low-cost, rough lumber into furniture-ready boards, they also offer design advantages.
+When wood of a non-standard thickness of, say, 1/2″, 5/8″ or 7/8″ is really the best option visually for a certain project, a thickness planer makes that kind of wood available.
+It’s practical and easy.